Chart Color Schemes

 Cultural Diversity

 Belrose had a higher cultural diversity than most local markets, with 16.6% of its population speaking a language other than English at home and 29.0% born overseas.
-Christianity was the predominant religion in Belrose, comprising 60.8% of people, compared to 51.6% across Greater Sydney.
+Christianity was the predominant religion in Belrose, accounting for 60.8% of people, compared to 51.6% across Greater Sydney.
 The top three ancestry groups were English (28.7%), Australian (24.4%), and Other (10.2%).

 Frequently Asked Questions - Diversity